front-matter/rogue-scholar-api/README.md

 TYPESENSE_API_KEY
 ```

-The API uses Poetry for dependency management.
-To install Poetry, see the [Poetry documentation](https://python-poetry.org/docs/#installation).
+The API uses uv for dependency management.
+To install uv, see the [uv documentation](https://docs.astral.sh/uv/).
 Then install the dependencies and run the server:

 ```
-poetry install
+uv sync
-poetry run start
+uv run start
 ```

 The API will then be available at `http://localhost:5000`.